carpentries-incubator/R-help-reprexes/episodes/4-minimal-reproducible-data.md

 Here is just one example for how each dataset could be improved.

+A) Not reproducible.
-A) do not use data from your computer unless you are attaching the data file.
+Do not use data from your computer unless you are attaching the data file.
 You can reproduce a subset of that data from scratch (dummy data).
 For example:
+B) Minimal and reproducible!
-B) This dataset is already reproducible and needs no editing
+This dataset is already reproducible and needs no editing
+C) Not reproducible.
-C) add `library(dplyr)` or `dplyr::function()`
+Add `library(dplyr)` or `dplyr::function()`
+D) Not minimal.
-D) Reduce the length of this dataset by...
+Reduce the length of this dataset by...

 :::::::::::::::::::::::::